Programming & Data Processing

 "error", "warning", "info", "debug"

-Wrap this in square brackets and you have a valid JSON array: ["error", "warning", "info", "debug"].
+Add square brackets around it and you've got a valid JSON array: ["error", "warning", "info", "debug"].

-Example 4: Wrapping with Markdown Bold
+Example 4: Wrapping with Markdown bold

 Input list: